scout-app/scout-app/documentation/contributing.md

 ### The Scout "[God Object](https://en.wikipedia.org/wiki/God_object)"

-In the Developer Tools Console, you can type `scout` to see the main Scout object.
+In the Developer Tools Console, you can type `window.scout` (or just `scout`) to see the main Scout object.
 It contains the following:

 * `cultureCode`: This will be set to `en` by default but can be changed by the user in the UI under `File > Preferences`
 * `dictionary`: This is used for temporary storage while switching languages in the UI.
 It will occassionally hold the same contents as one of the JSON files in the `cultures` folder.